My Works

 • Checkov IaC security scanning with SARIF output

-• Environment: Runs on all branches (dev, stage, prod)
+• Environment: Runs on all branches

 Job 3: Tag Resolution & GitOps Bump